-Shift premium pay shall continue to be paid at the rate of the regular shift for any additional hours worked following the regular shift.
-Effective July 1, 1999, night shift premium pay applies to regular part-time employees.
+Shift differential pay shall continue to be paid at the rate of the regular shift for any additional hours worked preceding or following the regular shift.
+Night shift premium pay applies to regular part-time employees.

 Section 3-5A: Weekend Shift Differential Pay